 - Thanks to the minimalistic setup process, anyone with a bit of technical knowledge can easily configure the PPTP VPN protocol.

-- Since PPTP is compatible with all latest operating systems, PPTP connection can be established on tons of platforms.
+- Since PPTP is compatible with all the latest operating systems, PPTP connection can be established on tons of platforms.

 - PPTP protocol is not as secure and known to have security vulnerabilities.
 In fact, the Five Eyes backed NSA has actually been able to crack the encryption of PPTP traffic.